oracle-livelabs/database/microtx-xa-stock-broker-app/integrate-microtx-lib-files/integrate-microtx-lib-files.md

       sudo su - oracle
       </copy>
       ```
+* Configured Visual Studio Code to edit the code for Java applications.

 ## Task 1: Configure the Stock Broker App as a Transaction Initiator

 Initialize an object of the `TrmUserTransaction` class in the application code for every new transaction.
 This object demarcates the transaction boundaries, which are begin, commit, or roll back.
 In your application code you must create this object before you begin a transaction.

 1. Include the MicroTx library as a maven dependency in the application's `pom.xml` file.
-Open the `pom.xml` file which is located at `/home/oracle/OTMM/otmm-<*version*>/samples/xa/java/bankapp/StockBroker/` in any code editor, and then uncomment the following lines of code.
+Open the `pom.xml` file which is located in the `/home/oracle/OTMM/otmm-<*version*>/samples/xa/java/bankapp/StockBroker/` folder in any code editor, and then uncomment the following lines of code.
 The following sample code is for the 22.3.2 release.
 Provide the correct version, based on the release that you want to use.

     ```text
     <dependency>